-Real anger will cripple your mental abilities and focus, fake anger won’t.
+Real anger will cripple your mental abilities, fake anger won’t.
 A display of fake anger is thus better than getting angry.

 What is the purpose of displays of anger?
 I have noted that a lot of people behave very submissively and even friendly after even moderate displays of anger, even though in the conventional moral system putting someone in their place should make you less respected for being a rude prick.
 This shows how hypocritical people are about their morals and how little self-respect they have, they actually treat you better for treating them worse.